openhpc/submissions/.github/ISSUE_TEMPLATE.md

 Results from the review process will be posted to corresponding GitHub issue when available.
-If you would like to optionally receive additional private feedback, please check the yes box below and send an email to submissions@lists.openhpc.community with the corresponding Github Issue # created for your submission.
+If you would like to optionally receive additional private feedback, please check the yes box below and send an email to openhpc-submissions@lists.openhpc.community with the corresponding Github Issue # created for your submission.
 -->

 - [ ] yes